 2012-13: Davidson played six games for the Edmonton AHL affiliate Oklahoma City before being diagnosed with testicular cancer.
 He began treatment in November and made his return to hockey in February, playing two games with the Barons before being loaned to ECHL Stockton for 11 games.
 He returned to Oklahoma City in March and finished the season with the Barons.
 Davidson scored 2 goals with 3 assists and was +4 with 14 penalty minutes in 26 regular season games.
 The Barons finished third in the South Division and reached the Western Conference finals.
 Davidson had 6 assists and was -1 with 2 penalty minutes in 17 playoff games.
 In 11 games with Stockton he scored 7 goals, including two in his first game, and had 5 assists; finishing +7 with 4 penalty minutes.

-A late bloomer in every sense, Davidson is a no-nonsense, all-around defenseman.
-He does not excel in any one area, nor does he have too many glaring weaknesses.
-He could stand to be better when it comes to some of the finer points of his skating, pivots in particular, and he seems to be very adept at making the first pass out of the zone, but on the whole he is the kind of calm, unremarkable player coaches love to count on.
+Davidson is a no-nonsense, all-around defenseman.
+He does not excel in any one area, nor has many glaring weaknesses.
+He is a tireless competitor who plays a sound positional game, engages in tough battles and is willing to sacrifice his body to block shots or passes.
+His skating, pivots in particular, is still an area in need of improvement as is his decision-making and confidence when handling the puck.
+Davidson is adept at making the first pass out of the zone, but on the whole he is a calm, unremarkable player in terms of his offensive game.